ruchanimbalkar/countries-app-fall-2025/version-5/README.md

 ---

-## Step 4: Find your Neon Database's Connection String
+## Find your Neon Database's Connection String

 1. Go to the Neon.tech website and open up your Neon project's dashboard.
 You should see a 'Connect to your database' section where you can click on the Connect button.